molecula/documentation/sql-preview/_posts/2022-09-01-sql-bulk-insert.md

 literal'
 ```

-FeatureBase will treat the contents of this string literal as though it was file and read from it line by line.
+FeatureBase will treat the contents of this string literal as though it was a file and read from it line by line.

-#### FROM clause for data with single quotes (`'`) and double quotes(`"`)
+#### FROM clause for STREAM data with single quotes (`'`) and double quotes(`"`)

-Data in the FROM caluse that contain single quotes (`'`) must be escaped with an additional single quote (even if CSV values are quoted).
+Data in the FROM clause that contain single quotes (`'`) must be escaped with an additional single quote (even if CSV values are quoted).

-Incorrect inline stream example:
+Incorrect inline STREAM example:

 `FeatureBase's speed`

-Correct inline stream example:
+Correct inline STREAM example:

 `FeatureBase''s speed`

 If data in the FROM clause is quoted, the double quotes (`"`) in the data must be escaped with an additional double quote.

-Incorrect inline stream example:
+Incorrect inline STREAM example:

-`"“Time is money.” – Benjamin Franklin."`
+`""Time is money." – Benjamin Franklin."`

-Correct inline stream example:
+Correct inline STREAM example:

-`""“Time is money.”" – Benjamin Franklin."`
+`"""Time is money."" – Benjamin Franklin."`

-### Bulk Insert Options
+### WITH clause

 ![expr](/img/sql/bulk_insert_options.svg)
 ![expr](/img/sql/bulk_insert_option.svg)

+The WITH clause allows you to pass statement level options

 #### BATCHSIZE

 Bulk insert commits row in batches.
-Use the `BATCHSIZE` option to specifiy the batch size.
+Use the `BATCHSIZE` option to specfify the batch size.
 The default is 1000.

 #### ROWSLIMIT